-The first was around clinical supervision, while most recognized the importance of good nurturing clinical supervision, there are several concerns raised around who would provide this supervision, if there were enough social workers in a position to provide this guidance and assessment.
-In addition, how would the NSCSW ensure that those in a position to provide clinical supervision were qualified and supported so that they would not burnout.
-There were some suggestions made regarding the need for clinical supervision to happen outside of workplace supervision, which particularly in the large health systems, does not guarantee supervision by a clinical social worker.
+The first was around clinical supervision.
+While most recognized the importance of good nurturing clinical supervision, there are several concerns raised around who would provide this supervision, and whether there were enough social workers in a position to provide this guidance and assessment.
+In addition, how would the NSCSW ensure that those in a position to

 There were also concerns raised regarding whether current social workers practicing clinically would be able to provide guidance and assessment rooted in a social justice perspective as outlined in the scope.
 A suggestion was made that to decrease burnout and incentivize clinical social worker supervisors to provide good robust guidance and assessment that provision in policy be outlined regarding a payment structure for clinical supervision.
-This was particularly important for Black clinical social workers, to which there are only a few, who wish to be able to provide this guidance and assessment but are concerned about their long-term capacity to maintain this supervision.
+This was particularly important for Black clinical social workers, of which there are only a few, who wish to be able to provide this guidance and assessment but are concerned about their long-term capacity to maintain this supervision.
 It was shared that a fee for clinical supervision would encourage more clinical supervisors to develop their supervision skills to provide robust services, while maintaining the integrity of the proposed clinical scope of practice.

-The Use of the DSM
+The use of the DSM

 While many social workers agreed with the assessment of the clinical committee regarding the limitations and the use of the DSM and diagnosing within social work practice, there were some participants who challenged the NSCSW proposal for being ideological and not representative of where the current systems and structures are.
-Some participants made the case quite clearly that the lack of legal authority for social workers to diagnose impacts client care and that the language of diagnostic impressions did not go far enough for those practicing clinically to meet the needs of their clients.
-There were examples given, regarding how clients currently access needed services such as educational supports access, medical services and medication, and the fact that access to programs is often based on a diagnosis.
-Some participants articulated that it renders clinical social workers less effective if they are not able to diagnose as it impacts clients access to the programs that are currently available.
+Some participants made the case quite clearly that the lack of legal authority for social workers to diagnose affects client care, and that the language of diagnostic impressions did not go far enough for those practicing clinically to meet the needs of their clients.
+There were examples given regarding how clients currently access needed services such as educational supports access, medical services and medication, and the fact that access to programs is often based on a diagnosis.
+Some participants articulated that it renders clinical social workers less effective if they are not able to diagnose as it affects clients' access to the programs that are currently available.

 While it was clearly recognized that the DSM is far from the best tool to be assessing mental health, it is the dominant tool utilized in Nova Scotia.
 The absence of a specific social work assessment tool regarding mental health and substance use means that without some form of recognized assessment, regardless of how robust and wholistic a social work assessment may be, professionals outside of the social work profession struggle to accept these assessments.
-While participants in the consultations recognized there must be much more work done to transition to a bio-psycho-social-spiritual model of care in Nova Scotia, limiting clinical social workers ability to diagnose in the short term has a negative impact on client care as often clients may have to seek multiple assessments to get the services that they require.
+While participants in the consultations recognized there must be much more work done to transition to a bio-psycho-social -spiritual model of care in Nova Scotia, limiting clinical social workers ability to diagnose in the short term has a negative effect on client care as often clients may have to seek multiple assessments to get the services that they require.

-While folks involved in the consultation seemed to indicate support for the proposal there were many questions regarding the details of the policies that would follow and the impact that these would have on the systems that social workers work within as well as impact on individual social workers.
+While folks involved in the consultation seemed to indicate support for the proposal there were many questions regarding the details of the policies that would follow and the effects that these would have on the systems that social workers work within, as well as on individual social workers.